Monthly Archives:

 “I… I… well, I live… I used to live here.
 This is still…” and then I tapered off because either he lost interest or I lost the words to explain.
 It was a simple question, a harmless and meaningless question from the mouth of a four-year-old, and yet it meant so much more.

 A few days later my Mom e-mailed me to tell me that they were going to set up a bunk bed in my childhood bedroom for the twins, trying as diplomatically as possible to explain that my room was going to be theirs.
-In truth, Andy had told me as much because she’d already told him, I was just waiting to see if they would ask me first.
+In truth, Andy had told me as much because she’d already told him.
 I’d braced myself for what it would make me feel, trying to work through whatever anguish or unreasonable sense of possession I felt over the room where I’d grown up (and in which, on the occasional night of difficulty, I still found solace and safety) before the actual news was delivered.
 Of course, you can’t practice for pain, especially when it’s delivered by your own family.

 I realize that was foolish of me.
 Not just to feel so hurt by the action, but to even think I held any ownership or claim to a childhood bedroom.
 My mother explained that there was more history to that room than my time in it, and that, in her words, “It is the season for nostalgia but these are also times for passing the torch, so to speak, for new traditions and new directions.”